 Given that the MSCI Emerging Markets index covers 26 countries, you might expect that an emerging markets fund tracking this index would scatter your wealth evenly across many countries.
 In fact, upon closer inspection, the index is weighted heavily towards just four countries.
 Companies in China, South Korea, Taiwan and India account for 64% of the index by value.

-Practically speaking, this means an emerging markets fund which tracks the MSCI index is not as diversified as you might think.
-The index will be very sensitive to Chinese news and events, such as GDP forecasts.
+Practically speaking, this means an emerging markets fund that tracks the MSCI index is not as diversified as you might think.
+The index will be very sensitive to Chinese news and events, such as the release of economic data like GDP statistics.
+If you’re wondering what to invest in to avoid news sensitivity, the only true answer is a bank account.
+All equity markets gyrate in response to news events.

 This is for your information, rather than a warning.
 Concentration isn’t unique to emerging market funds.
 Investors in ‘developed world’ funds will find a similar share of the fund directed into American companies due to their dominance of the corporate world.